ZareamTV/JourneyLocke/README.md

 ## Requirements To Move On To The Next Game

-Effectively we have 2 major rules to win:
+Effectively we have 1 major rules to win:

 Beat The Elite 4

-Catch Every Legendary (That I can in a single playthrough...)

 ## Restrictions